MartsyniukOlena/lingua-international/README.md

 The site was deployed to GitHub pages.

-In the GitHub repository, navigate to the Settings tab From the source section drop-down menu, select the Master Branch Once the master branch has been selected, the page will be automatically refreshed with a detailed ribbon display to indicate the successful deployment.
+In the GitHub repository, go to Settings --> In the Code and automation section on the left side, Press Pages --> Under the Source, select 'Deploy from a branch' --> Under the Branch, select Main and press the Save button.
+Refresh the page.
+The link will be at the top.

 The live link can be found here - https://martsyniukolena.github.io/lingua-international/

 ## Credits
 Color palette was generated at [MyColor](https://mycolor.space/?hex=%2331809A&sub=1)

-Favicon icon was downloaded [Icons8](https://icons8.com/icons/set/book)
+Favicon was downloaded at [Icons8](https://icons8.com/icons/set/book)

 Icons were downloaded from [Fontawesome](https://fontawesome.com/search)

-pictures were downloded from [Pexel](https://www.pexels.com/search/group%20of%20people/?orientation=landscape&size=large)
+Pictures were downloded from [Pexel](https://www.pexels.com/search/group%20of%20people/?orientation=landscape&size=large)

 Carousel was copied from [w3schools](https://www.w3schools.com/howto/default.asp)

 Description for business english was taken from [British Counsil](https://learnenglish.britishcouncil.org/business-english)

-I referenced love running project. it helped me to crate the header, hero image and make the website responsive.
+I referenced Love Running project.